smart-data-lake/smart-data-lake/presentation/lecture_notes.md

 > list config directory

-* config can be splitted
+* config can be split
-* can also be used for managing different entwironments (e.g. `--config ./config/prod,config/global.conf`)
+* can also be used for managing different environments (e.g. `--config ./config/prod,config/global.conf`)

 > `nano config/airports.conf`